 Camouflage is definitely not for me.
 I prefer pretty patterns and soft silky and satiny fabrics.
 Give me beautiful bold colors or light pastels.
 Browns and faded olive are not in my color palette.
 I may be nicely disguised in a flower garden, but I am an easy target on the battlefield.
 That may explain why I am fielding a lot of enemy fire in the trenches these days.
 The obesity war seems to be raging on all fronts.

 It’s been a bad week for news journalism with the News of the World scandal, but a few stories got through from the correspondents.
-First, came the release of the Robert Wood Johnson Foundation, “F as in Fat”, annual report on the national state of obesity.
-Apparently, obesity rates are increasing in 16 states, but, good news, there were fewer than 20 states with increasing rates.
+First, came the release of the Robert Wood Johnson Foundation, “F as in Fat”, an annual report on the national state of obesity.
+Apparently, obesity rates are increasing in sixteen states, but, good news, there were fewer than twenty states with increasing rates.
 My state of New York, is apparently in better shape than most, with only 23.9% of its denizens classifying as obese.
 Our good showing can be due to the millions in New York City who don’t have cars, and still walk everywhere and climb stairs even to get in and out of the subways.
-Maybe an unfair advantage, but, Go team!
+Maybe an unfair advantage, but, Go, team!

 Then, there was a commentary article in the Journal of the American Medical Association.
 Drs.
 Lindsey Murtagh and David Ludwig, of the Harvard School of Public Health, proposed that morbidly obese children be removed from their homes and placed in foster care, to control for the harmful behaviors by which they are affected.
 They gave an exception to cases with genetic causes.